SAP-samples/abap-cheat-sheets/07_String_Processing.md

 ### String Function find
 - Built-in search functions, such as `find`, are available for searching strings.
 - They return a return value of type i and contain multiple (optional) parameters.
-- `FIND` covers the same functionality and more with the many addition options.
+- `FIND` covers the same functionality and more with the many addition options (e.g. searching in tables).
 - For more information, see [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensearch_functions.htm)

 Parameters of the `find` function: